surifirstpin/Acubi_documentation/Version.5/Dashboard.md

   -   **Operator :**  filter option to be applied on the fields.

-> **Note :** Timeline filters, accepts only text.
+> **Note 1:** Timeline filters, accepts only text.
 A detailed information on timeline filters are available in Technical Documents.
-> You need to add
+> **Note  2:** You need to add Loookups before creating Global filters.

 ## Lookups

  Adding lookup to dashboard will refer set of query or list of items in filters.